According to 451 Research, 90% of companies are on the cloud.

 For offline payments, you can now use their card reader which connects directly to your PayPal account.

-The American company that raised $600M more this April, has taken the tech world by storm the last decade.
+The American company that raised $600M more this April, has taken the tech world by storm over the last decade.

 “Online payment processing for internet businesses” is how Stripe describes its services.